Keyboard shortcuts

 Voters are not required to rank every candidate.
 Unranked candidates will not receive any of that voter’s support.

-How the count works
+How counting works

-1. A quota is calculated (minimum votes needed to win a seat)
+1. A quota is calculated (minimum votes needed to win a seat).

-2. First preferences are counted for each candidate
+2. First preferences are counted for each candidate.

-• Their surplus votes (above the quota) are transferred to voters' next preferences at a fractional value
+3. If a candidate meets the quota, they are elected.
+Their surplus votes (above the quota) are transferred to voters’ next preferences at a fractional value.

-5. This process repeats until all seats are filled
+5. This process repeats until all seats are filled.

 If a voter has ranked no remaining candidates, their ballot is “exhausted” and that vote is lost.
 This is why ranking more candidates is generally better.